leesweqq/car_chase_robot_RL/README.md

 - Define the car's observation space (perceiving R2D2's position and obstacles) and action space (car's acceleration, deceleration, and steering).

 ### 2. Start Training
-- Choose from various reinforcement learning algorithms (like PPO, DQN, or A2C) for training.
+- Choose from various reinforcement learning algorithms (like PPO, SAC, or A2C) for training.
 - Record the reward curve for each algorithm during training for comparison of performance.

 ### 3. Test the Model